AIAnkitDas/CResPIE-ViT/README.md

 # CResPIE-ViT: A Compact Vision Transformer-based Framework for COVID-19 Lesion Segmentation and Severity Analysis

 ## Article Under Review with IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI) (IF=5.3).
-## Code will be available post publication.
+## Original code will be available post publication.

 The ubiquitous impact of the highly contagious Coronavirus Disease (COVID-19) extended beyond human mortality